Moesif/moesif-developer-portal/README.md

 - An active Identity Provider account
 - An active payment provider account
-- A running APIM / key manager
+- A running APIM / API service to provision keys
 - An active Moesif account

 Below is a step-by-step guide on how to set up the Moesif Developer Portal.
 Since there are a lot of moving parts, it’s suggested that you follow each step carefully and in the order that they are presented.